renato-marciano/deployment-environments-cicd/README.md

 ## Features

 In this tutorial, you learn how to:

-1. Create and configure a dev center
-2. Create a key vault
-3. Create and configure a GitHub repository
-4. Connect the catalog to your dev center
-5. Configure deployment identities
+1. Configure deployment identities
-6. Configure GitHub environments
+1. Configure GitHub environments
-7. Test the CI/CD pipeline
+1. Test the CI/CD pipeline

 ## Getting Started